Blog featured image

 These small shifts prevent plastic from entering landfills and oceans, and they quickly become second nature.

-💡 Lower Your Energy Consumption
+💡 Lower Your Energy Consumption: Practical Tips

 Energy efficiency is one of the most impactful ways to reduce your carbon footprint—and it often saves money, too.
 You don’t need major upgrades to make a difference.